showers-and-bs/transactional-inbox/README.md

 php artisan vendor:publish --tag=transactional-inbox-config
 ```

-In config file set attribute `queue`, that is name of the rabbitmq queue for your app.
-It should be set one and not change anymore.
-In case of change be sure that the queue with old name is empty or you risk to lose some valuable data.
+Set config attribute `queue`, that is a name of the rabbit queue for your app.
+It should be set once and never changed.
+In case of change, be sure that the queue with old name is empty or you risk to lose some valuable data.

-To run message consumer deamon type
+To run message consumer deamon execute command

 ```sh
 php artisan amqp:consume
 ```

-Go to config file and add events that you wish to listen in your app, for example.
+Go to the config file and add the events you want to listen to in your app, for example.

 ```php
     'events' => [